Newton-School/grauity/README.md

 ## Key Features

 -   **Comprehensive Component Set:** From buttons and dialogs to complex data grids and sliders, gra.UI.ty has everything you need.
+(Coming soon!)
+-   **Semantic and Mindful Components:** Our components are more than just divs.
+Each one is thoughtfully designed with semantic HTML for better accessibility and SEO.
+We aim to ensure that each component has a clear and meaningful structure.
 -   **Modular and Extensible:** Integrate seamlessly with your projects, adding only what you need without bloating your codebase.
 -   **Theming and Customization:** Easily adapt the components to match your brand or project’s aesthetic.
+(Coming soon!)
 -   **Accessibility First:** Built with accessibility in mind, ensuring that your applications are usable by everyone.
+(We'll get there...)

 ## Setup gra.UI.ty to make it your own!